“Sure, I suffered a lot. But it’s not like the end of the world and it’s not who I am.” – Actor Ben Affleck on Divorce

 For long you have held a particular identity – XYZ’s wife or husband.
 Since that designation no longer exists, this is your time to give your inner self a makeover too.
 Vow to make your life after divorce the most enriching chapter yet.
 Join new courses, learn new skills, follow the passions that you had always put on the backburner.
 Now is the time to rebuild your life after divorce.

 Reinventing yourself doesn’t have to be radical nor should you expect change to happen overnight.
 The key is to invest in making small changes every day so that you can see a big difference in your quality of life over time.

 12. Don’t let age get in the way

-13. Gradually learn to be more independent and organised
+13. Gradually learn to be more independent and organized

-Learn to cope with divorce as a man by being more organised and learn the domestic chores that you probably shared with your wife, even if you hate them.
+Learn to cope with divorce as a man by being more organized and learn the domestic chores that you probably shared with your wife, even if you hate them.